-- 4. Modify the protocol (as described in 4.2.2 Editing Protocols) You cannot edit the final dry step in cleaning protocols. - 5.
+- Modify the protocol (as described in 4.2.2 Editing Protocols) You cannot edit the final dry step in cleaning protocols. - 5.
 Tap the Save button to save the protocol. - 6.
 Tap the Done button to finish. - 7.
-Scan or enter your ID. - 8.
-The Action Queue window appears warning you of any actions that are required or recommended before the protocol can be used.
+Enter your user name.
+You can do this either by: - scanning your ID or - tapping the edit icon (